Special Educational Needs and Disability Policy (SEND)

 Aims

-• To ensure full entitlement and access for SEND students to high quality education within a broad and balanced curriculum.
+- To ensure full entitlement and access for students with SEND to high quality education within a broad and balanced curriculum.

 We recognise that many students may have additional educational needs at some time during their school life.
 In implementing this policy we believe students will be helped to overcome their difficulties.